Dreaming381/Latios-Framework-Documentation/Installation and Compatibility Guide.md

 -   Windows
 -   Linux Desktop
 -   Mac OS
--   Android (including Meta Quest headsets)
+-   Android ARM (including Meta Quest headsets)

-Other platforms are possible, but will require compiling a required [native plugin](https://github.com/Dreaming381/AclUnity) for the platform.
-You can also add the scripting define `LATIOS_DISABLE_ACL` to disable all usage of the native plugin if your project doesn’t need it and you’d like to target other platforms.
+Other platforms are possible, but will require compiling one or two required native plugins for the platform.
+You can also add scripting defines to disable the native plugins if your project doesn’t need them and you’d like to target other platforms.

+These are the native plugins:

+-   AclUnity – Used for skeletal animation
+    -   To disable, add LATIOS_DISABLE_ACL
+-   HarfBuzz – Used for Calligraphics
+    -   Additionally has out-of-the-box support for Android x86 and iOS
+    -   To disable, add LATIOS_DISABLE_CALLIGRAPHICS

-In addition, if building for IL2CPP, you might need to set the code generation mode to *Faster (Smaller) Builds*.
+If building for IL2CPP, you might need to set the code generation mode to *Faster (Smaller) Builds*.

 If there is some other unexpected behavior, that is likely a bug.
 Please report the issue!